-- The CSO Classifier is a new unsupervised approach for automatically classifying research papers according to the Computer Science Ontology (CSO), a comprehensive ontology of research areas in the field of Computer Science.
-The CSO Classifier takes as input the metadata associated with a research paper (title, abstract, keywords) and returns a selection of research concepts drawn from the ontology.
-A web application for trying the CSO Classifier is available at https://cso.kmi.open.ac.uk/classify/.
+- The CSO Classifier, a new unsupervised approach for automatically classifying research papers according to the Computer Science Ontology (CSO).
+The CSO Classifier takes as input the metadata associated with a research paper (title, abstract, keywords) and returns a selection of research topics drawn from the ontology.

-- The development of Smart Topic Miner, a tool which uses semantic web technologies to classify scholarly publications on the basis of a very large automatically generated ontology of research areas.
-It was developed to support the Springer Nature Computer Science editorial team in classifying proceedings.
+- Smart Topic Miner, a tool which uses semantic web technologies to classify the conference proceedings in Computer Science published by Springer Nature, about 800 volumes a year, in terms of the research topics provided by the CSO ontology.
 A demo of the system is available at http://stm-demo.kmi.open.ac.uk.

-- The Smart Book Recommender, which assists editors in deciding which editorial products should be marketed in a specific venue.
-It takes as input the proceedings of a conference and suggests books, journals, and other conference proceedings which are likely to be relevant to the attendees of the conference in question.
-A demo for SBR is available at http://rexplore.kmi.open.ac.uk/SBR-demo/.
+- Smart Book Recommender (SBR), which assists editors in deciding which editorial products to market at a specific conference venue.
+SBR takes as input data about a conference and suggests books, journals, and other conference proceedings which are likely to be relevant to the attendees of the conference in question.
+A SBR demo is available at http://rexplore.kmi.open.ac.uk/SBR-demo/.

-We are very excited to renew the collaboration with Springer Nature and we look forward to producing together excellent research solutions and innovative applications.
+We are very excited to renew our longstanding strategic partnership with Springer Nature and we are very much looking forward to producing a new generation of intelligent solutions to support their editorial and marketing teams.

 - Osborne, F., Salatino, A., Birukou, A., Thanapalasingam, T., and Motta, E. (2017) Supporting Springer Nature Editors by means of Semantic Technologies.
 International Semantic Web Conference 2017, Industry Track.
 Vienna, Austria.